lowitea/gitlobster/README.md

 ## Key features

-- Cloning all of available repositories
+- Clone all available repositories
-- Cloning all branches from each repository
+- Clone all branches from each repository
-- Upload all repositories to another GitLab instance (or a group in the same GitLab)
+- Upload all repositories to another GitLab server (or a group in the same GitLab)
-- Download only updates (including all newly added repositories) after the first full clone
+- Download only updates (including all newly added repositories) after the first full cloning
-- Preserving the hierarchy of groups
+- Preserve the group hierarchy
-- Support filters for cloning only a necessary repositories
+- Support filters (include regexp templates) for cloning only necessary repository

 ## Install